This Super Simple Guacamole recipe is easy to make in 5 minutes using only 4 ingredients! Super easy and super delish!

 - Harvest Guacamole: Add corn, beans and tomatoes

 Guac can go with so much!
-Try it as a toast spread, mix it in with salads and grain bowls, makes a good sandwich addition, chip dip and dip for your veggie tray and so much more!
-Let me know below you’re favorite way to eat guacamole!
+Try it as a toast spread, mix it in with salads and grain bowls.
+It makes a good sandwich addition or chip and veggie dip.

 - 2 avocados

 - Slice avocados lengthwise around the pit.
-Twist and pull avocados apart to remove the pit.
+Twist and pull avocados apart and remove the pit.

 - Using a spoon, scoop out the avocado from the 4 halves into a bowl and mash with a fork or potato masher.

-- The proportions of garlic salt and lemon juice will depend on how large the avocados you use in your recipe.
-Start with less salt and juice than you think you need and taste test as you go to make sure you don’t overpower the creamy avocado flavor with lemon and garlic salt….unless that’s what you’re going for!
+- The proportions of lemon juice and salt will depend on how large the avocados you use in your recipe and your preference.
+Start with less salt and juice than you think you need and taste test as you go to make sure you don’t overpower the creamy avocado flavor….unless that’s what you’re going for!